costa86/python_tutorial/docs/source/errors.rst

 Notice that the ``employees`` has only three elements, so their valid indexes are only 0, 1 and 2.
 Since Python cannot reach index 3, the program crashes.
 But now the exception has a diﬀerent type: ``IndexError``.

-Visit this website to see all the built-in Python exception types: https://docs.python.org/3/library/exceptions.html.
+Check out all the built-in Python exception types: https://docs.python.org/3/library/exceptions.html.

 In many cases, having the whole program crash whenever an exception happens is not very convenient… That's why Python provides features for handling exceptions, so that the program can "recover" itself and keep its execution ﬂow, instead of crashing.